 Install OpenJRE 11

 Installing the OpenJDK package also installs the default JRE package.
-However, in case the package doesn't install, or the installation files are corrupted, reinstall the JRE package by following the steps below:
+However, in case the package doesn't install or the installation files are corrupted, reinstall the JRE package with the following command:

 sudo apt install default-jre